pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 If the timer of a validator expires in round $$r$$, the validator starts a change-proposer phase.
 The change-proposer phase is an Asynchronous Byzantine Binary Agreement (ABBA) [^2] that is biased toward zero (No).
-It means that during this phase, even if they don't have the proposal, honest validators may decide to vote zero if they obtain a valid Quorum Certificate for the prepare step.
+It means that during this phase, even if they don't have the proposal, honest validators may decide to vote zero if they obtain a valid quorum Certificate for the prepare step.

 If a supermajority of the validators decide to change the proposer, they move to round r+1r+1.
 However, if they decide not to change the proposer, they will return to the prepare state and,